-However, the Fed has made it absolutely clear it is comfortable keeping monetary accommodation going and letting inflation run hot for some time.
+However, the Fed has made it clear it is comfortable keeping monetary accommodation going and letting inflation run hot for some time.

 The central bank may, therefore, keep its pedal to the metal for several months to come (or longer).
 That could help sustain the ascent in equity prices until investors’ concerns about inflation and rising interest rates trigger a rotation out of stocks.

-A key driver in performance of the monetary metals is negative real interest rates, a condition that exists when the inflation rate is higher than nominal interest rates.
+A key driver in the performance of the monetary metals is negative real interest rates, a condition that exists when the inflation rate is higher than nominal interest rates.